typedb/typedb/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 In Graql the "when" of the rule is required to be a [conjunctive pattern](https://en.wikipedia.org/wiki/Logical_conjunction), whereas the "then" should contain a single pattern.
 If your use case requires a rule with a disjunction on the "when", please notice that, when using the disjunctive normal form, it can be decomposed into series of conjunctive rules.

 A classic reasoning example is the ancestor example.
-Yhe two Graql rules R1 and R2 stated below define the ancestor relationship, which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relationship and the second generation hop is captured by an ancestor relationship.
+The two Graql rules R1 and R2 stated below define the ancestor relationship, which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relationship and the second generation hop is captured by an ancestor relationship.

 ```graql
 define